How to Build an App Like Uber in 2026 — Complete Taxi App Development Guide

 UAE and GCC

 Premium ride-hailing market.
 Careem (owned by Uber) dominates but regulatory changes and local preferences create opportunities for niche entrants.
-Corporate transportation is particularly underserved.
+Corporate transportation is particularly underserved — businesses prefer dedicated apps with invoice-based billing and reporting over consumer-grade apps.

 Southeast Asia